Abdulrahman-Yasser/TIVA-C_CAN_Module_Cheat_Sheet/README.md

     CANIntRegister(CAN0_BASE, CANIntHandler);
   ```

-It will rise up TxOk bit in CANSTS register.
-When it's raised, you can put True in a flag and change the data then.</li>
+It will raise TxOk bit in CANSTS register.
+When it's raised, you can put True in a flag and change the data.</li>
     </ol>
     </li>
     <li>